All About Clinical Research Coordinators

-In the United States, there were 56,700 jobs for Clinical Research Coordinator in 2016.
+There were about 56,700 jobs for Clinical Research Coordinator in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,600 new jobs for Clinical Research Coordinator by 2026.
-The BLS estimates 5,200 yearly job openings in this field.
+There will be an estimated 5,200 positions for Clinical Research Coordinator per year.

 The states with the most job growth for Clinical Research Coordinator are Utah, Arizona, and Missouri.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.